RSJ Installation Cost

 Double Beam

-A double beam is similar to a universal beam, only the beam part is doubled.
-This makes this beam stronger and it can withstand more weight.
-Double beams are used for similar purposes as a universal beam to support floors and roofs.
+A double beam is similar to a universal beam, only the beam part is doubled, which makes this beam stronger and able to withstand more weight.
+Double beams are used for purposes similar to universal beams to support floors and roofs.

 Pros